Skip to main content

 Any foreign investment into an Indian company triggers reporting obligations under FEMA.
 These are critical and non-negotiable:

 • FC-GPR (Foreign Currency Gross Provisional Return): Must be filed within 30 days of allotment of shares to a foreign investor.
 This is filed through the RBI's FIRMS portal and requires a valuation report from a registered valuer and a Company Secretary certificate.
+For a detailed walkthrough, see our FC-GPR filing guide.

 • Annual Return on Foreign Liabilities and Assets (FLA): Due by July 15 every year for companies that have received FDI.
 This is filed with the RBI.